 The exception to stop processing are time-based, or scheduled, rules.
 Rules with Unreplied after or Unassigned after conditions are scheduled by time, and therefore are not taken into consideration as a rule to be stopped.

-There are some cases where rules will not work:
+However, there are some cases where rules will not run:

-- Sending a canned response will not trigger a rule with an outbound reply condition.
+- Sending a canned response will not trigger a rule with a When outbound reply trigger.

 - A conversation that is already assigned cannot be re-assigned by a rule.